sausagecy/RSCNN_Pytorch1.0/README.md

 ## Contact

-If you have some ideas or questions about our research to share with us, please contact <yongcheng.liu@nlpr.ia.ac.cn>
+If you have some ideas or questions about the code, please contact <changyuan999@foxmail.com>